In an earlier blog

 there will be a literal Rapture.”

-My sister, just as some
+My sister, just like some

 other family members and friends who hold to a fairly literal interpretation of